Italian Americans: Religion

-In some Sicilian American communities, primarily Buffalo and New Orleans, Saint Joseph's Day (March 19) is marked by parades and celebrations, including traditional "St. Joseph's tables", where meatless dishes are served for the benefit of the communities' poor.
-Columbus Day is also widely celebrated, as are the feasts of some regional Italian patron saints.
-In Boston's North End, the Italian immigrants celebrate the "Feast of all Feasts" Saint Anthony's Feast.
-Started by Italian immigrants from Montefalcione, a small town near Naples, Italy in 1919, the feast is widely considered the largest and most authentic Italian Religious festival in the United States.
-Over 100 vendors and 300,000 people attend the feast over a 3-day period in August.
-San Gennaro (September 19) is another popular saint, especially among Neapolitans.
-Santa Rosalia (September 4), is celebrated by immigrants from Sicily.
-Immigrants from Potenza celebrate the San Rocco's Day (August 16) feast at the Potenza Lodge in Denver the third weekend of August.
-San Rocco is the patron saint of Potenza, as is San Gerardo.
-Many still celebrate the Christmas season with a Feast of the Seven Fishes.
-The Feast of the Assumption is celebrated in Cleveland's Little Italy on August 15.
-On this feast day, people will pin money on a Blessed Virgin Mary statue as a symbol of prosperity.
-The statue is then paraded through Little Italy to Holy Rosary Church.
-For almost 25 years, Cleveland Bishop Anthony Pilla participated in the parade and Mass to celebrate his Italian heritage.
-Bishop Pilla retired in April 2006, but continues to participate.

-While most Italian-American families have a Catholic background, about 19% self-identified as Protestant in 2010.
+While most Italian American families have a Catholic background, about 19 percent self-identified as Protestant in 2010.
 In the early 20th century, about 300 Protestant missionaries worked in urban Italian American neighborhoods.
 Some have joined the Episcopal Church, which still retains much of the Catholic liturgical form.
 Some have converted to evangelical churches.
 Fiorello La Guardia was raised Episcopalian; his father was Catholic, and his mother was from the small but significant community of Italian Jews.
 There is a small charismatic denomination, known as the Christian Church of North America, which is rooted in the Italian Pentecostal Movement that originated in Chicago in the early 20th century.
-A group of Italian immigrants in Trenton, New Jersey and Wakefield, Mass. built their own small Baptist Chapel and converted to the Baptist denomination.
+A group of Italian immigrants in Trenton, New Jersey, and Wakefield, Massachusetts, built their own small Baptist chapel and converted to the Baptist denomination.
 The Church of Jesus Christ (Bickertonite), a denomination of the Latter Day Saint movement, which is headquartered in Monongahela, Pennsylvania, counts significant numbers of Italian Americans in its leadership and membership.
-The town of Valdese, North Carolina was founded in 1893 by a group of Italians of Waldensian religion, originally from the Cottian Alps in Italy.
+The town of Valdese, North Carolina, was founded in 1893 by a group of Italians of Waldensian religion, originally from the Cottian Alps in Italy.